Welcome to Argentine Tango Classes at Toronto Dance Spot

 From social point of view: impractical and esoteric, over the top and rather ostentatious by nature, tends to be a hobby of amateur keeners and competition buffs.

-A more focused on social aspects, more practical cousin of International Tango – was developed by Arthur Murray’s and Fred Astaire Dance Studios in order to facilitate quick and easy learning and immediate student’s gratification.
-Rather simplified in syllabus, less intricate then original Argentine Tango, less extravagant then its European cousin, American Tango offers a middle ground, agreeable with North American – mainly US – consumer based mentality: customer is supposed to be happy.
+A more focused on social aspects, more practical cousin of International Tango – developed by Arthur Murray’s and Fred Astaire Dance Studios in order to facilitate quick and easy learning with immediate student’s gratification.
+Rather simplified in syllabus, less intricate then original Argentine Tango, less extravagant then its European “International Ballroom” cousin, American Tango offers a middle ground, agreeable with North American – mainly US – consumer based mentality: customer is supposed to be happy.
 This in turn translates into marketability and by extension – North American popularity of this style of Tango.

-Argentine Tango – Tango De Salon.
+Argentine Tango – Tango De Salon

-Argentine Tango – Tango Vals.
+Argentine Tango – Tango Vals

 When Argentine Tango figures are danced to medium tempo waltz music, it is referred to as a Tango Vals.
-The rhythm and music of Tango Vals closely resembles medium tempo to quick tempo Viennese Waltz, however, unlike Viennese version, Tango Vals doesn’t continuously travel spinning around the floor with steady three step per musical measure.
+The rhythm and music of Tango Vals closely resembles medium to quick tempo Viennese Waltz, however, unlike Viennese version, Tango Vals doesn’t continuously travel spinning around the floor with steady three step per musical measure.
 Instead it leisurely sways and rotates through unhurried and precise one to two steps per measure, with great rhythmic variety and subtlety.
-If Viennese Waltz was an sprint race around a track and field pitch, Tango Vals would be much closer to running around in a park.
+If Viennese Waltz was a sprint race around a track and field pitch, Tango Vals would be much closer to freely running around in a park.

-Argentine Tango – Milonga.
+Argentine Tango – Milonga

 Second we have a social event dedicated to dancing Tango called a Milonga.